Jim Tomlinson

-Jim Tomlinson is a British tenor saxophonist, clarinetist, flautist, producer, arranger and composer, born 9 September 1966, in Sutton Coldfield, Warwickshire, England.
+Jim Tomlinson (born 9 September 1966) is a British tenor saxophonist, clarinetist, flautist, producer, arranger and composer.
 He is married to singer Stacey Kent.

 Early life

 Tomlinson was born in Sutton Coldfield, Warwickshire, England.
 He grew up in Northumberland, then attended Oxford University where he studied philosophy, politics, and economics.
 Meanwhile, he was playing clarinet and saxophones, mostly the tenor, and developing his interest in jazz.
 In his postgraduate year, he studied at London's Guildhall School of Music and Drama and began to establish himself on the local jazz scene.
 His reputation quickly spread, and he was soon working with noted musicians, including Matt Wates, Humphrey Lyttelton, and Michael Garrick,.
 With Garrick, he recorded For Love Of Duke And Ronnie.

 In the 90s, Tomlinson was frequently leader of his own quartet, touring extensively in the UK.
 He is also well known for his work as the counter-voice to singer and wife Stacey Kent, whom he married on 9 August 1991 and whose albums he has produced since 1997.
 In 2006, he began composing with Nobel Prize winning novelist Kazuo Ishiguro, who writes fanciful, mildly surreal lyrics to Tomlinson's music.
 Tomlinson and Ishiguro have co-written several songs for Kent's albums from 2007 on.